 There is no fee for registration numbers issued normally, apart from the cost of the number plate.

 The Revenue Commissioners can fine you up to €5,000 for registration plates that do not comply with the law.

 Download and complete an application form VRT15A (pdf) to reserve a registration number (one form per registration number) and send it with the appropriate fee to the National VRT Services (see 'Where to apply' below).
 You can also send it through MyEnquiries to the National VRT Services in Revenue.

 Successful applicants will be notified on Form VRT 15N, and you must present this form when you are registering the vehicle.

 If you are unsuccessful in your application, you will be notified by the National VRT Services and your fee will be refunded.

-If a successful applicant fails to use the registration number within a reasonable time, it will be cancelled.
-However, the fee will not be refunded except in exceptional circumstances.
+If a successful applicant does not use the registration number within a reasonable time, it will be cancelled.
+However, the fee will only be refunded in exceptional circumstances.